The novel coronavirus pandemic has impacted people's daily lives. Below are a list of resources and information that can

 Project examples: COVID-19, Gravitational Waves, SETI, Environmental research.

 Outbreaks Near Me (Boston Children's Hospital & Harvard Medical School)

-This is a book for kids about the coronavirus that has a nice question and answer format.
+This is a free book for kids about the coronavirus that has a nice question and answer format.
 Publisher Nosy Crow made this book quickly to meet the needs of children and their families.